Hey there! I'm a photographer based out of Philadelphia, Pennsylvania who specializes in lifestyle wedding and portrait photography.

-When not doing photography, her favorite past times includes being a gamer mom, enjoying new music, or pretending to know how to garden.
+When not doing photography, my favorite past times includes being a gamer mom, enjoying new music, and hiding away in my home to protect my precioussss....

 Five years ago, I was a complete mess.
 No, scratch that.
 Maybe 6 or 7 years ago, my business was a whole mess regarding keeping track of everything.
 I was just in the swing of starting my business, and I was trying all sorts of methods to keep booked clients organized.
 One of the things I didn’t know about when I first started was Customer Relationship Management, or CRM for short.
 CRM tools were used to keep your business organized by streamlining everything from contracts to collecting payments.
 It was a tool I was unfamiliar with until much later on.

 The first tool I used to organize my business was Paypal.
 I was already familiar with them, and I knew of plenty of other companies that used them.
 I set up my business there and went to work.
 At first, it helped collect payments and create contracts.
 Yet, I quickly realized I needed a lot more than just a place to collect payments.

 Paypal Business is a versatile and valuable program, but it severely lacks in some areas.
 It didn’t keep track of my sessions, nor did it give my clients the ability to go back and read the contract if they wanted.
 I had no organization that made me feel like my business was a massive pile of mess on top of my desk.
 I was overwhelmed with all the missing tools I needed to keep my business going.
 I then discovered the power of CRM’s and decided to try a few of them out.